Dog Test observers on Parry Island, Enewetak

 The first blast in May, code-named George and detonated from a tower on Eniwetok, proved to be a crucial building block for achieving the H-bomb.
 “Without such a test no one of us could have had the confidence to proceed further along speculations, inventions, and the difficult choice of the most promising possibility,” Edward Teller later wrote.

 In the process, thousands more American servicemen were exposed to atomic-fission products from nearby explosions.
-They too would run afoul of the VA’s knee-jerk claims denial apparatus in the years to come, as they fell sick and died, leaving destitute families behind.
+They too would run afoul of the VA’s reflexive claims denial apparatus in the years to come, as they fell sick and died.

 George was a totally new, and very odd torus design; shaped like a doughnut, it didn’t look like any other weapon yet tested.
 The device took the form of a disk, 8 ft in diameter and 2 ft thick with a hole in the center.
 In the hole, a cryogenic chamber was mounted containing liquid deuterium and tritium, the fusion fuel.
 This was not a pure fusion weapon but a staged thermonuclear test which inched closer to the goal of fusion through radiation implosion, that Edward Teller and Stanislaw Ulam had in mind.
 George validated the principles which would lead to the first full-scale thermonuclear bomb test, Ivy Mike, one year later.
 The majority of its yield still came from fission, not fusion.
 The blast, rated at 225 kilotons, was the most powerful test yet and left a crater almost 1200 ft in diameter but just 10 ft deep as shallow craters typically resulted from tower-mounted tests.